skramm/homog2d/manual.md

 ## 7 - Technical details
 <a name="tech"></a>

-- The library is fully templated, the two types `Point2d` and `Line2d` are actually the same class, behavior differs due to some policy-based design.
+- The two types `Point2d` and `Line2d` are actually the same class, behavior differs due to some policy-based design (see below).
 - Points are stored as non-normalized values, any computation will keep the resulting values.
 Normalization is done for comparison but not saved.
 - Lines are always stored as normalized values (a^2+b^2 = 1)
-- Homographies are stored as normalized values, either as h33=1, or (if null) as h23=1
+- Homographies are stored as normalized values, either as h33=1, or (if null) as h23=1, or (if null) as h13=1

 ### Testing